Setting Aside a Default Judgment in Queensland

 [i]t was claimed by the plaintiff that money was owing, in fact, she [defendant] had paid more than what was claimed by the plaintiff during the relevant period, therefore the debt is in its entirety validly and clearly disputed … There will be no prejudice to the plaintiff by my setting aside the judgment.

-In this case the Court determined, on the evidence, in relation to setting aside default judgment, that there was clearly a dispute as to the quantum of the debt, and as such, money had been paid to the Plaintiff.
+In this case, the Court determined, on the evidence, in relation to setting aside default judgment, that there was a dispute as to the quantum of the debt, and as such, money had been paid to the Plaintiff.

-There was no prejudice to the Plaintiff to hear the defence on the merits and so the Court made an order setting aside the default judgment and ordering the respondent to pay the costs of the applicant of the application on the standard basis.
+There was no prejudice to the Plaintiff to hear the defence on the merits.
+So, the Court made an order setting aside the default judgment and ordering the respondent to pay the applicant’s costs on the standard basis.

 The plaintiffs have not alleged any prejudice, other than the cost of prosecuting their claim on liability, if the judgment is set aside.
 The claim is for damages which will need to be assessed.
 The costs thrown away by setting aside judgment would be minimal and can be compensated in part by a costs order.